Alonefcp/BT-API/README.md

 With this API I recreate a simulation of an art gallery, where there are four types of agents:​

 - Robber: when the gallery is closed for customers he tries to steal a paint.
 If he see a cop he runs away from him and goes to his car, where he is secure.
-If he managed to steal a painting he returns to his car and if he doesn't have enough money he wil try to steal another painting.
+If he managed to steal a painting he returns to his car and if he doesn't have enough money he will try to steal another painting.

 - Cop: he patrols through the gallery.
-If he sees the robber he starts chasing him and when he loses the robber he continues patrolling.
+If he sees the robber he starts chasing him and when he loses him he continues patrolling.

 - Worker: he goes to the gallery door to give tickets to the customers.
 Then he returns to his office.